Rotary Seal Testing and Development

 Kalsi Engineering’s vertical seal test fixture was developed to test packing rings and rotary seals in the extreme differential pressure conditions encountered in applications such as oilfield coaxial and side entry swivels.
 As with a typical coaxial washpipe assembly, the seals in this test fixture run on a floating washpipe.
 Fluid can be circulated through the washpipe for cooling purposes, if desired.

 The heart of the fixture is a 20 horsepower variable speed motor with a synchronous belt drive.
-A variety of pulley and belt sizes are maintained in-house, allowing a wide range of speeds to be evaluated.
+A variety of pulley and belt sizes is maintained in-house, allowing a wide range of speeds to be evaluated.
 As with our other rotary seal test fixtures, this one is computer controlled for around the clock operation.
 The data acquisition system monitors and records lubricant pressure, rotary speed, running torque, hydrodynamic pumping related leakage, and all relevant temperatures.

 Our Breakout Torque Fixture